alexdelorenzo/mpris_server/README.md

   * [x] MediaPlayer2.Playlist
   * [x] MediaPlayer2.TrackList

 The library also provides an event handler that emits `org.freedesktop.DBus.Properties.PropertiesChanged` in response to changes in your media player.
-This allows for real-time updates from your media player to DBus.
+This allows for real-time updates from your media player to D-Bus.

 ## Installation
 ### Requirements